 Is it Disc Golf or Frisbee Golf?
 Either Way, It’s Free Family Fun.

 We hear you!
 It’s the end of the school year and your kids are getting restless.
-We’ve all been stuck inside too long.
+We’ve all been stuck inside too long and could use a little change of scenery, but within a budget.

 You want an inexpensive, yet enjoyable activity that your whole family will want to do.
 Maybe even something that will also get your kids moving and outdoors?

-You may think you’ve asked too much, but as my family recently discovered, Disc Golf (or Frisbee Golf) is the perfect solution for your wallet and boredom woes!
+You might think your wish is unrealistic, but as my family recently discovered, Disc Golf (or Frisbee Golf) is the perfect solution for your wallet and boredom woes!

 Reason One: Disc golf is inexpensive.